MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding

-Actor-critic model was firstly proposed in \cite{konda2000actor}, then \cite{lillicrap2015continuous} generalized the discrete action space to continuous one, and \cite{mnih2016asynchronous} advanced it with multiple actor-critics updating the same global network asynchronously (A3C).
-A typical actor-critic reinforcement learning setting consists of: \begin{itemize} \item \textbf{state:} each state is a vector representation of a bidding round $s$.
-We use features extracted from user profile, bidding environment and so on. \item \textbf{action:} action is the generated cpcbid for each ad based on the input state.
-Instead of using discrete action space \cite{wang2017ladder}, the output of our model is the action distribution, from which we sample the cpcbid. \item \textbf{reward:} reward is a feedback signal from the environment to evaluate how good the current action is.
-In our model, each objective has its own reward. \item \textbf{policy:} policy defines the way of agent taking action $a$ at state $s$, which can be denoted as a probability distribution $p(a|s)$.
-Policy is the key in RL based models. \end{itemize}
+An actor-critic reinforcement learning setting~\cite{konda2000actor} in our RTB scenario consists of: \begin{itemize} \item \textbf{state $s$:} each state is composed of anonymous feature embeddings extracted from the user profile and bidding environment, indicating the current bidding state. \item \textbf{action $a$:} action is defined as the bidding price for each ad based on the input state.
+Instead of using discrete action space~\cite{wang2017ladder}, our model outputs a distribution so that action can be sampled based on probability. \item \textbf{reward $r$:} obviously, the reward is a feedback signal from the environment to evaluate how good the previous action is, which guides the RL agent towards a better policy.
+In our model, we design multiple rewards based on different optimization goals.
+Each actor-critic worker group deals with one type of reward from the environment and later achieves multiple objectives together. \item \textbf{policy $\pi_{\theta}(\cdot)$:} policy is represented as $\pi_{\theta}(a_t|s_t)$, which denotes the probability to take action $a_t$ under state $s_t$.
+In an actor-critic thread, actor works as a policy network, and critic stands for value function $V(s; \theta_v)$ of each state.
+The parameters are updated according to the experience reward obtained during the training process. \end{itemize}

-In an actor-critic architecture , the \emph{critic} uses learning methods with a neural network and the \emph{actor} is updated in an approximated gradient direction based on the information provided by the critic \cite{konda2000actor}.
-There exists a self-improving loop in this process: following the current policy $\pi_{\theta}$, RL agent plays an action $a_1$ in state $s_1$, and receives reward signal $r_1$ from environment.
-Then this action will lead to a new state $s_2$, and agent repeats this round again.
-One trajectory $\tau$ can be written as $\{s_1, a_1, r_1, s_2, a_2, r_2, ...\}$.
-For each policy $\pi_{\theta}$, we define the utility function as,